Maximum Likelihood Reinforcement Learning

 Practical Gradient Estimator of MaxRL

-A natural approach to estimate the truncated objective is to approximate each pass@k term separately.
-We take an alternate approach that leads to a simpler estimator and a new viewpoint.
+A natural approach is to approximate each pass@k term separately.
+We take an alternative approach, yielding a simpler estimator and a new viewpoint.

 Theorem 1: Conditional Form of the ML Gradient